 In Foundation Stage we teach children how to be safe with technology.
-Children have access to iPads, class-based computers and interactive whiteboards during child-initiated learning and during group focus sessions.
+Children have access to interactive whiteboards during child-initiated learning and during group focus sessions.
 Children are monitored throughout while they use these devices to ensure they are used safely and children are safe.
 School computers are protected by the school firewall to ensure only appropriate content is available.
 Staff will teach children how to be safe using the internet and social networking sites, which, even at a young age, children may be exposed to through new devices and technologies.

-All EYFS staff, for assessment purposes, have class-based cameras and iPads which are used on a daily basis.
+All EYFS staff, for assessment purposes, have iPads which are used on a daily basis.
 These are kept on site at all times, the only exception being Educational visits.
 Once images have updated the child's electronic learning journey, the pictures are deleted.